-Soil "amendments" (noun) are elements added to the soil, such as natural fertilizer (for example, compost), peat moss, manure, or chemical fertilizer, to improve its capacity to support plant life.
+Soil amendments are elements added to the soil, such as natural fertilizer (for example, compost), peat moss, manure, or chemical fertilizer, to improve its capacity to support plant life.

-While chemical fertilizer improves soil by adding nutrients only, soil amendments such as peat moss improve soil by making its texture or drainage more conducive to plant health.
+While chemical fertilizer improves soil by adding nutrients only, soil amendments such as peat moss and compost improve soil by making its texture or drainage better for plant health.
 Peat moss adds no nutrients to soil.

 Meanwhile, compost enhances the ground in which you plant both through adding nutrients and through improving texture and drainage.
 Compost, peat moss, and landscape mulch all help your soil to retain water better.

 For Pete's Sake, What Exactly Is Peat Moss?